CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 # Review

-In this lab, you have learned how to enable SAMI for your System assigned managed identity by connecting via SQL Server Management Studio (SSMS) or Visual Studio Code with the mssql extension.
+In this lab, you have learned how to enable System assigned managed identity (SAMI) by connecting via SQL Server Management Studio (SSMS).
 After connecting to the master database, you proceed to set up and configure a mirrored Azure SQL Database.
 This setup ensures high availability by creating a replica of the database for failover scenarios.
 The process involves configuring database mirroring to maintain data synchronization between the primary and mirrored databases.
 Overall, the lab helps you establish disaster recovery and resilience for your Azure SQL Database environments.